 - You cannot reference a Parent ticket if it is already closed, it needs to be Open while becoming a Parent ticket.
 If the Parent ticket is closed you will encounter this error - Invalid Reference

-Tickets are categorized using two properties: "Services" and "Categories."
+Tickets are categorized using two properties: Service and Category

 Note: By default, tickets cannot be closed without a value in both fields.

-DLC Services and Categories are specific to Assignment Groups and cannot be shared with other groups.
+Services and Categories are specific to an Assignment Group and cannot be shared with other groups.

 - When a new ticket is open via email the Assignment Group has the option to send Auto-reply with the additional option to also include the body of the email in the reply to the requestor